 A cloud of murmurs rose up into the dome, yet I continued unhurried.
 “The Imperial Madrassa is already quite large, and by lodging the male students three or four to a room we can accommodate a few hundred females at no extra expense.
 Better still, by appending the same charges to their student loans without any discount to compensate for their newly cramped conditions, we may even turn a small profit, since fees which are to be paid in the future rarely elicit the appropriate scrutiny, and less still in the young.
 It will be simpler than stealing dates from a dervish, as the saying says.”

-“And you, usurer, do run your business in such wise?” the Agha of the Janissaries asked rather aggressively, for he seemed to have taken a disliking to me, and the afore-cited saying was perhaps ill-chosen.
+“And you, usurer, do you run your business in such wise?” the Agha of the Janissaries asked rather aggressively, for he seemed to have taken a disliking to me, and the afore-cited saying was perhaps ill-chosen.

 “Certainly not,” I responded immediately, disconcerted by the unanticipated accusation—for to have one’s brand publicly impugned is no small thing to a man of my trade.
 “It’s a business, not a government!
 My family is known for its long tradition of honest sex-slaving, and the Luxury Odalisque Shoppe expects all payment in advance, exceptions made”—very regrettable exceptions, I might have added—“only for orders from the Imperial Harem Administration itself.
 Our prices are quite reasonable considering our unsurpassed inventory quality, and so nearly within reach for a man of your means that unless soldiering, or some other manual labor of similar indistinction, were to deprive him of the refinement necessary to appreciate the uppermost peaks of feminine beauty, neither flood nor sandstorm could keep him from our couches.”

 “Ho-ho,” said the Recorder of Records.
 “I’m sure the agha is only being playful.
-Let's recall that we are speaking under the dome”—he made a light gesture upwards—“and not falafel away our time on petty grudges.
-If circumstances compel us to corrupt the youth here and there, it's for the higher cause of balancing a particularly challenging imperial budget.
+Let us recall that we are speaking under the dome”—he made a light gesture upwards—“and not falafel away our time on petty grudges.
+If circumstances compel us to corrupt the youth here and there, it’s for the higher cause of balancing a particularly challenging imperial budget.
 Am I correct, Treasurer?”

 But the treasurer had no opportunity to dissent, for the camel consultant cut in to turn the topic, granting the Recorder of Records’ unanswered last words the force of a rhetorical question tacitly confirmed by its addressee.
 “I wholeheartedly agree,” said he, “that the intriguing analogies between women and camels are worthy of further research.
 And while it would be preferable to examine the more valuable subject directly, this ‘co-ed madrassa’ is a sensible compromise under straitened financial circumstances.
 However, it’s essential that all ambient sources of bias be carefully excluded, and that any sex-work-study program be designed to minimize infringement on the subjects’ educational environment, without which they might generate a false negative that sets back the development of veterinary science by many years.
 Everyone who interacts with the pupils, including the researchers themselves, should be tracked with a broad series of quantitative and qualitative metrics that will allow us to determine the true cause should the change in cranial dimensions fail to align with the standard model of hump training.”